graiolo/CheckForbiddenFunction/README.md

 # CheckForbiddenFunction
-A bash script that allows you to check for forbidden functions in the current project.<br><br>
+A bash script that allows you to check for forbidden functions in the current 42project.<br><br>
 <h3>How to use:</h3>

 ```bash